 A backup system that relies on the cloud can allow for more dynamic data preservation through a virtualized environment.
 You gain the ability to take multiple backups as often as every fifteen minutes, which keeps data loss at an all-time low.
 Plus, you can recover your data in a moment’s notice by restoring data directly to the BDR device itself, providing recovery that takes only an instant compared to the sluggish rate at which tape works.

-To get started with a cloud-based data backup solution, reach out to Michell Consulting Group at 305-592-5620.
+To get started with a cloud-based data backup solution, reach out to COMPANYNAME at PHONENUMBER.